 Reduced Property Taxes for Residents

-I will pursue the reduction of property taxes for you as a homeowner.
+I worked with Mayor Bobby Warren to raise the homestead exemption to 14%.
 I believe it is important to maintain a fiscally conservative budget as a city.
 We should pay as we go and not incur any unnecessary debt.
-Currently, the homestead exemption for Jersey Village property taxes sits at 8% of the total property value.
+Currently, the homestead exemption for Jersey Village property taxes sits at 14% of the total property value.
 To put it politely, the citizens deserve more.
 I will work with the current council members to find money in the budget to increase the rate towards the cap of 20%.
-I have completed significant research on the issue and found the average taxpayer would realize a $246 savings per year.
-If the exemption had been raised during the 2017 tax year, it would have translated into a $424,000 return of funds back to the taxpayers.

 I believe Jersey Village is ripe for growth.
 The council should continue to support the City Manager in discussions with developers or potential businesses moving to Jersey Village.